America250 at the Frazier

 America250 Exhibitions

-Opens August 16, 2026–December 31, 2026.
+Opens August 16, 2026–January 2027.
 Revolutionary Threads focuses on the wartime experience of Revolutionary War soldiers, both men and women, and what they wore.
 The exhibition was developed by the Transylvania Chapter of the Daughters of the American Revolution, Lexington, Kentucky, and features replica uniforms of their Patriot ancestors.

 Other America250 Offerings